Australian cricket team in India in 2022–23

+India won the first ODI by 5 wickets, to lead the series 1–0.
+But Australia won the second ODI by 10 wickets, to level the series 1–1.
+Australia won the third ODI by 21 runs and won the series 2–1.

+Prime Minister of India Narendra Modi hosted his counterpart Prime Minister of Australia Anthony Albanese at Narendra Modi stadium on the first day of the fourth test at the 75 Years of Friendship through Cricket Event.
+The event was organized as a tribute to the 75 years of diplomatic and cricket relations between two the countries.
+The two PMs visited the "Hall of fame" museum inside the stadium.

 Scheduling

 In August 2022, the Board of Control for Cricket in India (BCCI) confirmed the schedule for the T20Is.
-In 8 December 2022, the BCCI confirmed the schedule for the Tests and the ODIs.
+On 8 December 2022, the BCCI confirmed the schedule for the Tests and the ODIs.

 On 13 February 2023, BCCI confirmed the venue of third test was shifted from Dharamshala to Indore.
 The ground was rated "poor" by the International Cricket Council (ICC) and received three demerit points.
+However on 27 March 2023, ICC changed the rating to "below average", and the ground received one demerit point, after an appeal by the BCCI.